 Mention of the "Roaring Twenties" might conjure images of flappers and extravagant spending, but this wasn't the norm for the average family during this decade.
-While daily activities were different for people living in rural and urban areas, family values remained relatively constant.
+While daily activities were different for people living in rural and urban areas, family values in the 1920s remained relatively constant.

 Typical Family Values

 U.S. Census Bureau statistics, presented in a report on Historical Statistics from the Colonial Era to the 1970s, say a lot about what American families looked like throughout history.
 In the 1920s marriage was still a goal and priority for most, but smaller household sizes began to take shape as men and women sought to have fewer children.